usaeedcs/GoogleVisionAPICamera/README.md

 3. **Emotion Analysis**: The `/emotionscan` endpoint performs face detection and emotion analysis on the captured image, returning the likelihood of various emotions for each detected face.

 ## Configuration
-The server requires a `credentials.json` file to authenticate with the Google Cloud Vision API.
-Additionally, the ESP32-CAM's IP address needs to be configured in the `server.js` file.
+The server requires a `credentials.json` file to authenticate with the Google Cloud Vision API, which you can get by creating an account.
+Additionally, the ESP32-CAM's IP address needs to be configured in the `server.js` file, which is provided when you upload your C++ code to the camera using the Arduino IDE.

 ## Usage
 To run the server, ensure that Node.js is installed, install the required dependencies using `npm install`, and then start the server using `node server.js`.